wp-plugins/magic-google-maps/readme.txt

 2. Search for 'Magic Google Maps'
 3. Click 'Install Now'
 4. Activate the plugin on the Plugin dashboard
-5. Go to Magic Maps to configure the plugin
+5. Go to Magic Google Maps to configure the plugin
 6. Paste *[map]* shortcode code into page

 **Uploading in WordPress Dashboard**